khmaher/HPC_metagenomics/README.md

   The job will then receive the allocated resources, the task will run, and the appropriate output files generated.
   In the following workflow, since the output from a particular step is often the input for the next step, you need to wait for each job to finish before submitting the next.
-  You have the option to provide an email address to receive a notification when each job is complete.

   <br>
   <font size="4"><b>2.6) Passing command line arguments to a script</b></font>
   <br>
   As well as running the standardised scripts there are some parameters which will be unique to you, or your project.
-For example, these might be your genome file name or trimming parameters.<br>
+For example, these might be your genome name.<br>

   To run a script with these extra parameters (termed 'arguments') we supply them on the command line with a 'flag'.
-  For example, you might supply your email address to a script using the '-E' flag as
+  For example, you might supply your genome file name to a script using the '-g' flag as

   ```
-  a_demo_script.sh -E <user>@university.ac.uk
+  a_demo_script.sh -g my_orgamism.fa
   ```
   </details>
   <br>